 Step out, and find others who want to swing, jive, lindy hop and any other form you’re into.

-One of the bigger groups is London Free Swing.
-Join their Meetup page for Charleston taster sessions, free swing classes and demos from groups like Swing Patrol across London.
+One of the bigger groups is London Free Swing Dance.
+Join their Meetup page for Charleston taster sessions, free swing classes and demos.

-Another big group is London Ballroom Club who have weekly dance classes in Colliers Wood and Balham.
-And if toe tapping to big musical numbers are more your bag, check out the events at classes at London Tap Jam.
+Another big group is London Ballroom Club who have weekly dance classes in Balham and Ealing.
+They hold dance classes in Balham and Ealing.
+No partner is required.
+And if toe-tapping to big musical numbers are more your bag, check out the events at classes at London Tap Jam.